Winnsboro, Louisiana

 Winnsboro is a town in, and the parish seat of Franklin Parish, Louisiana, United States.
 As of 2020, its population was 4,862.

 History

 Franklin Parish was created on March 1, 1843, from portions of Ouachita, Catahoula, and Madison parishes through the efforts of Louisiana Senator John Winn.
 Land for a centrally located parish seat, Winnsborough (later Winnsboro), was purchased in 1844.
 It was designated as the parish seat of government in 1846 and incorporated on March 18, 1902.

 Early Winnsboro City records show that the telephone came to Winnsboro in 1905; electricity in 1914; and water and sewer service in 1923.
 In 1924, a volunteer fire department was formed.
 Most of the community's streets were hard surfaced after 1950.

 Geography

 According to the United States Census Bureau, the town has a total area of 10.73 km2, of which 10.57 km2 is land and 0.16 km2, or 1.49%, is water.

+Climate

+Winnsboro has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.